Elis SA (OTCMKTS:ELSSF) Short Interest Update

-Elis SA (OTCMKTS:ELSSF) was the recipient of a large decline in short interest in the month of September.
-As of September 15th, there was short interest totalling 21,500 shares, a decline of 52.0% from the August 31st total of 44,800 shares.
-Based on an average trading volume of 0 shares, the short-interest ratio is presently ∞ days.
+Elis SA (OTCMKTS:ELSSF) was the target of a significant drop in short interest in September.
+As of September 15th, there was short interest totalling 21,500 shares, a drop of 52.0% from the August 31st total of 44,800 shares.
+Based on an average daily volume of 0 shares, the short-interest ratio is presently ∞ days.

-A number of research firms have commented on ELSSF.
+A number of analysts recently weighed in on ELSSF shares.
+Morgan Stanley raised shares of Elis from an “equal weight” rating to an “overweight” rating in a report on Tuesday, June 9th.
+Kepler Capital Markets reaffirmed a “buy” rating on shares of Elis in a report on Sunday, September 6th.
 HSBC raised shares of Elis from a “hold” rating to a “buy” rating in a report on Thursday, July 23rd.
-Credit Suisse Group lowered shares of Elis from an “outperform” rating to an “underperform” rating in a report on Monday, June 22nd.
 Bank of America began coverage on shares of Elis in a report on Wednesday, June 3rd.
 They set a “neutral” rating for the company.
-Kepler Capital Markets reaffirmed a “buy” rating on shares of Elis in a report on Sunday, September 6th.
-Finally, Morgan Stanley raised shares of Elis from an “equal weight” rating to an “overweight” rating in a research report on Tuesday, June 9th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the company.
+Finally, Credit Suisse Group lowered shares of Elis from an “outperform” rating to an “underperform” rating in a report on Monday, June 22nd.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and three have assigned a buy rating to the company’s stock.
 The stock currently has a consensus rating of “Hold”.

 Elis SA provides linen and work wear rental, laundry, and hygiene and well-being services in France, the United Kingdom, Ireland, Central Europe, Scandinavia, Eastern Europe, Southern Europe, and Latin America.
 The company offers work uniforms for the hospitality, healthcare, ultra-clean, beauty, industry, agrifood, and other sectors; automatic clothing dispenser systems; and linens for hospitality and healthcare sectors.